 One of the tools Lorgio introduces is a log to record progress in each area.
 "Life is the best teacher," says Lorgio, who encourages them to spend time each evening recording what they learned that day.

 In that time Lorgio is able to see what areas he is succeeding in and what needs improvement.
 Did he have time to study God's Word?
 How did he treat his co-workers?
 He knows that if Christ isn't the center of every action and decision, he doesn't have the power he needs to meet his short -- or long-term goals.

 He explains to the class his weekly goal to spend quality time with his family.
 Lorgio admits that meetings at the committee occasionally keep him away from home at lunch, an important family time in South America.
 But each Friday night he takes Teresa out to dinner, no matter how late he comes home.
 Saturday afternoons and Sundays are family time as well.

 Lorgio's change also spills into work.
 He now spends his first 2 hours in the office reading God's Word and praying.
 Lorgio understands that work is another part of God's plan to use him, so he wants to be sure to listen to what God has to say.
 "Being a Christian is not being passive but active," says Lorgio.
 "God is asking us to do the most we can to fulfill our purpose."

 This is exactly what Rolando hoped leaders like Lorgio would learn through OPTIMIZARE.
 Over 2,000 Bolivians, many top-notch leaders, have started the training.

 Last October, 200 Bolivians graduated in the first formal ceremony.
-The training has been so successful in Santa Cruz that Campus Crusade is now teaching it in other areas in Bolivia.
+The training has been so successful in Santa Cruz that Cru is now teaching it in other areas in Bolivia.